SuperKevinZhou/dictutils/README.md

 A high-performance Rust library for fast dictionary operations with support for multiple dictionary formats (MDict, StarDict, ZIM) and advanced indexing capabilities.

+## ⚠️ Experimental Status

+DictUtils is currently experimental and not suitable for production use.
+Many format parsers rely on placeholder logic that does not validate real dictionary files, index sidecars are not compatible with production dictionaries, and compression/IO helpers are best-effort prototypes.
+Use this crate only for prototyping or research experiments.
+Contributions are welcome to replace the mock parsing layers with real format support.

 [![Crates.io](https://img.shields.io/crates/v/dictutils.svg)](https://crates.io/crates/dictutils)
 [![Documentation](https://docs.rs/dictutils/badge.svg)](https://docs.rs/dictutils)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)